AvanaPY/DV2606_Lab2/README.md

 `gaussjordancuda.a` is the CUDA Gauss-Jordan implementation.
 See below for new flags you can use when running the program.

-By default this uses a matrix of 2048x2048 and block dimensions of 32x32, i.e 1024 threads per block.
+By default this uses a matrix of 2048x2048 and block dimensions of 32x32, i.e 1024 threads per block and as many blocks as needed.

 `oddevensortcu.a` is the CUDA odd-even-sort implementation that uses multi-kernel calls.